Entertainment Industry Accreditation

 Note

-We will work with relevant unions to assess if you meet this requirement.
+We will work with relevant unions, guilds or professional associations to assess if you meet this requirement.

 Training and employing New Zealanders